PaloAltoNetworks/pan.dev/products/terraform/docs/panos/tutorials/config-secpol-and-objs.md

 .
 ```

-3. Initialise Terraform with the following command, which will download the PAN-OS provider:
+3. Initialize Terraform with the following command, which will download the PAN-OS provider:

 ```
 terraform init